Kadeem Harris

-Kadeem Raymond Mathurin-Harris (born 8 June 1993), known as Kadeem Harris, is an English professional footballer who plays as a midfielder for club Salford City.
+Kadeem Raymond Mathurin-Harris (born 8 June 1993), known as Kadeem Harris, is an English professional footballer who plays as a midfielder for club Gillingham.
 A versatile player, Harris has been deployed as a central midfielder, attacking midfielder, winger or forward.

 Career

 Early career

 Born in Westminster, London, Harris once held the record for the youngest player ever to appear for Wycombe in the Football League, breaking Ikechi Anya's record set in 2004 by coming on as a substitute for the final 12 minutes against Yeovil Town in December 2009, aged 16 years and 201 days.

 Wycombe Wanderers

 Harris made his home debut for the club against Gillingham on the last day of the 2009–10 season.
 He found his chances for first team football limited in the 2010–11 season, only featuring for 25 minutes in the Football League Trophy tie with Bristol Rovers.
 He scored his first goal for the first team in the quarter-final of the Berks & Bucks Senior Cup against Burnham.
 Harris was awarded the League Two Apprentice of the Year at the Football League Awards in April 2011 and later that month was one of four Wycombe scholars to be awarded professional contracts by the club.
 Harris was subject to a £50,000 bid by Premier League side Fulham in July 2011 but the offer was rejected by Wycombe.
 Harris made a late cameo appearance on the first day of the 2011–12 season against Scunthorpe United, replacing Joel Grant.
 He then made his first start in a competitive match for Wycombe in the League Cup during Wycombe's clash with Colchester United on 9 August 2011.
 Wycombe won on penalties but the game also saw Harris' record as youngest player broken by Jordon Ibe.
 On 24 September 2011, Harris made his first league start for club in a 1–0 win over Sheffield United.
 He was a first team regular and 22 appearances during the first half of the 2011–12 season, before departing the club in January 2012.
 Harris made 26 appearances in all competitions for Wycombe and scored no goals.